Atrial Fibrillation Ablation

-Talk with your doctor about what to expect after your ablation.
+Talk with your healthcare provider about what to expect after your ablation.
 In the

-The team will monitor your vital signs, such as your heart rate and breathing.
+The team will watch your vital signs, such as your heart rate and breathing.

-- You will need to lie flat for several hours after the procedure.
-You should not bend
+You'll need to lie flat for several hours after the procedure.
+You shouldn't bend

 your legs.
 This will help prevent bleeding.

-- Your doctor will review which medicines you need to take, including blood thinners.
+Your provider will review which medicines you need to take, including blood thinners.